pygraz/ghp-website/docs/index.md

 ## :material-handshake: Spektral needs your help!

-The local club "[Spektral](https://spektral.at)" has provided the Python Usergroup Graz<br/> a consumation-free area for meetings for a very long time.
+The local club "[Spektral](https://spektral.at)" has provided the Python Usergroup Graz<br/> a consumption-free area for meetings for a very long time.

 They helped us to develop and keep pygraz a free-to-access meeting for everybody.
 It is a incubator and home for a variety of interesting groups in Graz.<br/>